 Don’t believe us?
 Consider these data-driven reasons for why self-care for caregivers is absolutely vital:

 Cabin Fever Can Lead To Depression

+Still, in the throes of winter, many of us can all relate to the feeling of cabin fever.
+But, long-term caregivers are especially susceptible to cabin fever, even when it’s bright and sunny out.
 With all the responsibilities and challenges associated with caregiving, it’s easy to feel a sense of isolation.
 Your caregiving responsibilities may detain you from quality time with family, friends and even from yourself.